 Stress is not only a mood issue; it can show up through sleep, appetite, digestion, pain, and concentration changes.

-This article is educational and is not diagnosis or treatment advice for Reading Body Signals of Stress: Fatigue, Sleep, Appetite, and Pain.
-If symptoms become severe or are accompanied by sudden worsening, breathing trouble, chest pain, confusion, self-harm thoughts, or any immediate safety concern, contact local emergency services or a medical professional.
+This article is educational and does not diagnose, treat, or set dosage for Reading Body Signals of Stress: Fatigue, Sleep, Appetite, and Pain.
+Sudden worsening, breathing trouble, chest pain, confusion, self-harm thoughts, severe bleeding, or any immediate safety concern should be handled through local emergency services or qualified medical professionals.

 Reading Body Signals of Stress: Fatigue, Sleep, Appetite, and Pain core health flow